frioux/blog/content/posts/a-love-letter-to-plain-text.md

 For RSS feeds each post needs a unique id.
 By default the id is the url of the post.
 Often you'll notice that people will switch from http to https and their RSS feed will list all posts ever as if they are new.
-For this reason I always explicitely list an id.
+For this reason I always explicitly list an id.
 I used to have it match the post url but that led to problems when they didn't match.
 RSS actually assumes that the id is the url unless you specify otherwise (with `isPermaLink="false"` in the id field.)